Generative AI Best Practices

 As educators at a Jesuit institution, we are called to uphold integrity, care for the whole person (cura personalis), and promote reflective, student-centered teaching.
 When used thoughtfully, generative artificial intelligence (AI) tools can support these values by enhancing creativity, saving time, and deepening engagement.

-This guide outlines principles, best practices, and ethical considerations for using generative AI tools like ChatGPT and Microsoft Copilot in your teaching - grounded in Xavier’s commitment to academic excellence, discernment, and responsible innovation.
+This guide outlines principles and best practices for using generative AI tools like ChatGPT and Microsoft Copilot in your teaching - grounded in Xavier’s commitment to academic excellence, discernment, and responsible innovation.

 • Brainstorming ideas for assignments, discussion questions, or rubrics